Tipton County, Indiana: History

 In 1889, county schools had a total enrollment of 6,225.
 There were a total of 84 schools across the county.
 The majority of teachers were male, totaling 81 male and 19 female teachers.
 They were paid approximately $2 per day.
 By 1914, the school enrollment totaled 3,701 students, with 65 schools across the county.
 There were five high schools located across the township in Sharpsville, Tipton, Kempton, Goldsmith and Windfall.
 There were 218 teachers.
 They were paid $3.19 a day.

 Present

 Tipton County has six schools, managed by three school corporations.
-The Tipton Community School Corporation includes an elementary school, a middle school, and a high school, all located in Tipton; these schools served a total of 1,821 students during the 2009–2010 school year.
+The Tipton Community School Corporation includes an elementary school, a middle school, and Tipton High School, all located in Tipton; these schools served a total of 1,821 students during the 2009–2010 school year.
 In the north part of the county, Tri-Central Community Schools (formerly Northern Community Schools) includes an elementary school and Tri-Central Middle/High School, both located in Sharpsville; these schools served a total of 970 students in 2009–2010.
 Saint John the Baptist School was located in Tipton and was part of the Diocese of Lafayette Catholic Schools; it was an elementary school and served 82 students during the 2009–2010 school year., but it closed in 2014 due to declining enrollment.